 Mesa’s diverse housing market reflects decades of thoughtful development, with options ranging from affordable starter homes to luxury golf communities.
-The city currently boasts over 300 living communities, with close to 2,000 new homes ready for purchase and occupation, built by 111 different builders offering over 1,200 floor plans.

 Shea Homes maintains a strong presence throughout Mesa, sharing a personal commitment to the homes they build with multiple quick move-in options available.
 Their communities offer the perfect balance of suburban comfort and urban convenience.